raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

   > [...]
   ```

 * There are many more options available to fine-tuned your rebalancing strategy.
-Find more information about them in the [README](https://github.com/C-Otto/rebalance-lnd){:target="_blank"} page of C-Otto's repo.
+Find more information about them in the [README](https://github.com/C-Otto/rebalance-lnd){:target="_blank"} page of C-Otto's repository.

 ---